nelsonjchen/gargantuan-takeout-rocket/README.md

 A public instance is hosted at https://gtr-proxy.mindflakes.com that anybody may use.
 The front page of https://gtr-proxy.mindflakes.com just goes to the GitHub repository.

-For the concerned, Cloudflare's logs are not persistently stored and are only during viewing in the dashboard.
+For the concerned, Cloudflare's logs are not persistently stored and are only shown during viewing in the dashboard as a stream.
 That said, you can always clone this repository down and host an instance in your own Cloudflare account if this is a concern.
 Obviously, change the proxy's domain in the URL as needed.
-If you are in this camp of concern, perhaps you may want to try the public proxy with a Google Takeout of a Google Service that isn't very sensitive as a trial before setting up your own.
+If you are in this camp of concern, perhaps you may want to try the public proxy with a Google Takeout of a Google Service that isn't very sensitive as a trial to test viablity before setting up your own.

 As for my public instance, while theorectically I am able to see your Google Takeout URLs that expire in half an hour by observing the Cloudflare logs, I actually really don't have any interest in your Googlely life and far more interest in my own.
 You have my assurance I do not care about you.
-It's there for convenience.
+The service is there for convenience.

 ## Demo using the test server